Best TV Technology? Projector vs OLED vs LED vs LCD vs Plasma

 Brightness

 When comparing the overall brightness of televisions, plasma almost always comes out as the loser.
-That isn’t to say that plasma televisions are not viewable by any means, merely that they are dimmer than LED and LCD.
-On a positive note, these televisions are still brighter than the older CRT tube televisions.
-So keep in mind that during the daytime a plasma TV is going to be more difficult to see than an LED or LCD TV.
-Projector brightness varies depending on the model and your settings.
-One thing to be cautious of when buying a projector is that you may need the room to be darker to see the picture.
+That isn’t to say that plasma televisions are not viewable by any means, merely that they are dimmer than other options.
+Plasma TVs will be more difficult to see during the daytime.

-Winner: OLED/LED
+Winner: QLED

 Black Level